algolia/magento/_src/m2-indexing.md

 ### Sorting strategies

-When you enable the extension’s instant search result page, you may want to offer your users more ways to sort the results.
-This can be by relevance, popularity, price, age, etc.
+When you enable the extension’s instant search result page, you may want to offer your users more ways to sort the results, such as by relevance, popularity, price, age, etc.

 Sorting by relevancy is always available and it is the default sort.
 The other sorting strategies you will specify in Sort Settings.
 For each strategy you should specify the attribute, sort order (ascending / descending) and the label to be displayed on the instant search page.

 The attributes you specify for sorting are automatically indexed as retrievable but not searchable.
 There is no need to specify them in the searchable attributes table.

-There are 3 sorting strategies by default in addition to relevancy - from lowest price to highest, from highest price to lowest, and from newest to oldest.
+There are 3 sorting strategies by default, in addition to relevancy - from lowest price to highest, from highest price to lowest, and from newest to oldest.

 <figure>
     <img src="../../../img/m2-sorts.png" class="img-responsive" alt="Sorting strategies">